Skip to main content

 • On Windows, the file is located at C:\Users\USER\AppData\Roaming\com.Langflow\data\requirements.txt.

-Add the dependency and version to requirements.txt on separate lines in the format PACKAGE==VERSION, such as docling==2.40.0.
+Add each dependency to requirements.txt on its own line in the format DEPENDENCY==VERSION, such as docling==2.40.0.

 Restart Langflow Desktop to install the dependencies.